-COMMONWEALTH OF VIRGINIA MARCUS ALERT PROPOSED 4 LEVELS OF RESPONSE
+COMMONWEALTH OF VIRGINIA MARCUS ALERT FOUR LEVEL FRAMEWORK

-LEVEL 1 ROUTINE RESPONSE •988 Behavioral Health Call Centers •Warm Lines •Behavioral Health led response

-LEVEL 2 URGENT: BEHAVIORAL HEALTH RESPONSE

-Behavioral Health led response

-Possible mobile crisis

-team, community care

-team, or 988 behavioral

-health call center

-intervention

-Law enforcement

-notification and response if

-needed, but not expected LEVEL 3 URGENT: CO-RESPONSE • Co-response, which may be mobile crisis plus law enforcement, or community care team, but behavioral health responds if available • Law enforcement ensures a safe scene with co-response • Behavioral health takes the lead after scene is known and secure LEVEL 4 EMERGENT • Law enforcement leads • If available, mobile crisis, community care team, and other first responders dispatched but maintain safe distance until scene is secure • Co-response with lead determined on scene after de-escalation by law enforcement
+LEVEL 1 ROUTINE RESPONSE •988 Behavioral Health Call Centers •Varm Lines •PSAPs transfer to 988 call center, 988 protocol followet from there, •Phone based supports as well as dispatch of mobile crisis •9-1-1 can stay on phone for additional monitoring if warranted, but not required to stay on line LEVEL 2 URGENT BEHAVIORAL HEALTH RESPONSE •Behavioral Health led response •Can divert fully to 9-8-8 or have coordinated dispatch •Possible mobile crisis team, community care team, or 988 behavioral health call center intervention •Law enforcement notification and "on call" if needed, but not expected LEVEL 3 URGENT CO- RESPONSE • Mobile crisis response (rapid) • Community care team • Law enforcement on scene as "back up" or in communication and supportive role, if not on scene • Co-response when available • Role of LE is to secure scene, Behavioral health takes the lead on crisis intervention LEVEL 4 EMERGENT • Co-response team if available • Law enforcement leads • Mobile crisis, community care team, and/or other first responders are also dispatched but maintain safe distance until scene is secure • Co-response with lead determined on scene after de-escalation by law enforcement --- --- -- --

-It is important to acknowledge the role of implicit bias in differentiating between Level 3 and 4 situations, and the approach to address this is three pronged: 1) the advanced/specialized training will address as directly as possible in a number of modalities, 2) the requirement of specific definitions based on observations vs. speculation, and 3) requirements that local plans describe specific developmental considerations for decision making.
+It is important to acknowledge the role of implicit bias in differentiating between Level 3 and 4 situations, and the approach to address this is three pronged: 1) the advanced/specialized training will address as directly as possible in a number of modalities, 2) the requirement of specific local definitions based on observations vs. speculation, and 3) requirements that local plans describe specific developmental considerations for decision making.
 Police response for youth in mental health crisis is rarely needed, even in chaotic situations involving threats, physical violence, and weapons other than lethal firearms and large/sharp knives (e.g., BB guns, kitchen knives, sticks), rather, as the de facto response to crises, it has become normalized.
-Family members, front line staff in the foster care system, front line staff in group homes, and many behavioral health providers manage situations on a daily basis which, if not examined closely, could be objectively defined as a level 3 or 4 based on using an adult lens or law enforcement lens.
+Family members, front line staff in the foster care system, front line staff in group homes, and many behavioral health providers manage situations on a daily basis, thus, behavioral health only responses (including immediate phone support, telehealth, and dispatch of mobile crisis) are likely appropriate for Level 3 situations involving youth, even if the same situation involving an adult may be determined to need law enforcement presence.
 Clearly, this is an intersectional issue where implicit racial bias and adultification compound one another, with negative impacts accumulating on children of color.
+Regional coverage by STEP-VA/BRAVO mobile crisis teams